Center for Anxiety, OCD, and Cognitive Behavioral Therapy

 • Dodging opportunities to be photographed or seen without clothing

-Significant distress or impairment:
+Significant Distress or Impairment

 The intense preoccupation and the associated behaviors significantly impair social, occupational, or other important areas of functioning.
 Individuals may find themselves unable to participate in daily activities or maintain relationships due to their overwhelming concerns with appearance.
 Additionally, this constant worry and the behaviors based on it often adversely affect their mood and quality of life.